Quick and Easy DIY Raspberry Trellis

 How to create an easy raspberry trellis for autumn-fruiting raspberries, and tips for alternative designs depending on planting style and raspberry type #diygarden #growraspberries #gardeningtips

 The finished raspberry trellis with primocanes growing within it.
-The woven edging at the bottom is made with pruned raspberry canes
+The woven edging at the bottom is made with pruned raspberry canes.

 More Vegetable Garden Supports and Ideas